-When we decided to home educate our 12 year old, we didn’t really know what we were doing.
-Both Boy Child and I had our doubts because of our (terrible) experience of home schooling during lockdown.
+When we decided to homeschool our 12 year old, we didn’t really know what we were doing.
+Both Boy Child and I had our doubts because of our (terrible) experience of homeschooling during lockdown.
 However, everything I had read had convinced me that electively home educating was very different to completing work set by school at home.
-That gave us hope we could make it work.
+That gave us hope we could make it work and we could even see there might be some benefits to homeschooling.
 Here’s how we got on in our first half term.

 This post contains affiliate links (identified with a *) I earn a commisson from qualifying purchases

 A note on language: In my posts, I refer to “homeschooling”.
 In the UK, the correct term for educating your child at home is “home Educating”, with homeschooling referring to a child doing work at home that has been set by school.
 I use the the term homeschooling in my posts because many people who are new to home educating will use the term homeschooling when searching online and I want to make sure they can find the information.